yuvalkrinberg/Yuval-awesome-chat/README.md

-Run npm install inside the root directory
+* Run "npm install" inside the root directory <code>npm install</code>

-Run npm install inside the server directory
+* Run "npm install" inside the server directory

-To run the server, from the server directory: "nodemon app.js"
+* To run the server, from the server directory: "nodemon app.js"

-From the root directory run: "npm start"
+* From the root directory run: "npm start"